lostluck/experimental/local/server/README.md

 accelerators, which almost make me want to reverse the relationship.
 It feels like an awkwardness of the model.

+Otherwise, the local runner can now execute linear strings of DoFns!
+Did some consolidation and cleanup too.

+Toss up between branching and GBKs next.
+Probably GBKs.
+Branching requires building up the bundle dependencies better.

 # Notes to myself: 2022-01-18

 Before any of the actual pipeline execution, I think sorting out